Eugenics and the Welfare State

 say it is a form of euthanasia, used to clear hospital beds and save the NHS money.
 The use of end of life care methods on disabled newborn babies was revealed in the doctors’ bible, the British Medical Journal.
 Earlier this month, an un-named doctor wrote of the agony of watching the protracted deaths of babies.
 The doctor described one case of a baby born with ‘a lengthy list of unexpected congenital anomalies’, whose parents agreed to put it on the pathway.
 The doctor wrote: ‘They wish for their child to die quickly once the feeding and fluids are stopped.
 They wish for pneumonia.
 They wish for no suffering.
 They wish for no visible changes to their precious baby.Their wishes, however, are not consistent with my experience.
 Survival is often much longer than most physicians think; reflecting on my previous patients, the median time from withdrawal of hydration to death was ten days.

 The ethical war on fiscally burdensome citizens extends beyond the walls of government-run hospitals and offices of professors of medical ethics.
 The European Union has decided that it can no longer afford to pay for assistance to disabled citizens.
 This decision comes after the EU has spent two decades expanding its funding of that same type of assistance.
-The Eurocrats have been exhibited the assertiveness of someone who thinks his checkbook will live forever.
+The Eurocrats have exhibited the assertiveness of someone who thinks his checkbook will live forever.
 As a result, the EU has crowded out private solutions to the problems faced by citizens with disabilities.
 Now that government can no longer afford to meet its spending commitments, it deems the disabled too costly to care for.

 Their lives are too costly to live.